MicrosoftDocs/fabric-docs/docs/cicd/cicd-tutorial.md

    :::image type="content" source="media/cicd-tutorial/confirm-deploy.png" alt-text="Screenshot of Confirm deploy.":::

-   Notice the content of two stages are identical, since you deployed the entire content of the pipeline.
-This is indicated by the green check icon.
+   The green check icon indicates that the contents of the two stages are identical, since you deployed the entire content of the pipeline.

    :::image type="content" source="./media/cicd-tutorial/pipeline-compare-same.png" alt-text="Screenshot of Development stage and test stage of pipelines with a green check icon indicating they're the same.":::